FortinetCloudCSE/FortiWeb-Azure-ZTNA-FortiSoar/content/08/2_Task1.md

+---
-# Tasks - FortiSOAR & FortiClient EMS
+title: "Task 1 - FortiSOAR & FortiClient EMS"

-## Task 1 - Quarantine Client
+weight: 10
+---

 As a first Task in this lab, you will develop your own Playbook to quarantine Client on FortiClient EMS.
 Based on the Informaition you have learned in the Prvious Chapter, the Playbook has to accomplish the following tasks: